Archoais/Pick_and_place_Robot/README.md

 **Capabilities**

       1. *Gripper excerts 164g of grip using a 9g servo and a rubber band.
 (1600N from 90N servo).*
-   1. *LCD displays robot position at any stage, and displays robot functions and execution status.*
+      2. *LCD displays robot position at any stage, and displays robot functions and execution status.*
-   1. *Stepper motors can run independently or in syncronization using an original multitasking algorithm.*
+      3. *Stepper motors can run independently or in syncronization using an original multitasking algorithm.*
-   1. *Robot calculates its current position using matrix math, and its able to return to home point at any stage.*
+      4. *Robot calculates its current position using matrix math, and its able to return to home point at any stage.*
-   1. *User can interact with robot via remote control, and drive it in open loop, insert coordinates or execute pre-programmed routines.*
+      5. *User can interact with robot via remote control, and drive it in open loop, insert coordinates or execute pre-programmed routines.*

-   *Stepper motors can run independently or in syncronization using an original multitasking algorithm.

-   *User can interact with robot via remote control, and drive it in open loop, insert coordinates or execute pre-programmed routines.

-   *Robot calculates its current position using matrix math, and its able to return to home point at any stage.

-   *Gripper excerts 164g of grip using a 9g servo and a rubber band.
-(1600N from 90N servo).

-   *LCD displays robot position at any stage, and displays robot functions and execution status.

 Watch youtube video for a demo of the robot's functions